SurveyLogic/imaginAIry/README.md

 ## 🧠 **Reasoning Engine**

-At the heart of The Director is its **Reasoning Engine**, a powerful core that drives intelligent decision-making and dynamic workflows.
+At the heart of The Producer is its **Reasoning Engine**, a powerful core that drives intelligent decision-making and dynamic workflows.
 It acts as the brain behind the agents, enabling them to process commands, interact with data, and deliver meaningful outputs.

 ### **How It Works**
 - **Contextual Understanding**: The engine analyzes user inputs and maintains context, ensuring smooth and coherent interactions with agents.